JessCG/al-folio/_pages/about.md

 social: true
 ---

 I am best described as an outdoorsy nerd.
 I enjoy field work and climbing, as well as puzzles, quantitative problems, and models.
 My research interests focus on physical-biological interactions in the ocean, especially their implications for transport of plankton or sediment.
 To look into internal wave transport, I deployed a swarm of planktonic robots, [the Mini-Autonomous Underwater Explorers](http://jaffeweb.ucsd.edu/research-projects/autonomous-underwater-explorers/){:target="\_blank"}, built by the Jaffe Laboratory for Underwater Imaging, and supplemented their measurements with models.
-Stay tuned for upcoming [publications](/publications/).

-Before starting at SIO, I completed a BSc and MSc at Dalhousie University in Halifax, Canada.
+Before starting my PhD, I completed a BSc and MSc at Dalhousie University in Halifax, Canada.
 Some of my work investigated how biofilms influence sediment erosion on intertidal flats in the Bay of Fundy.
 With 10-m tides, we had to time it right!

 I am very passionate about making programming, math, and science more useful and enjoyable for everyone.
 Feel free to use any of the [code](/code/) I developed and reach out to me if you have questions.
 Among others, you will find introductory material to R for oceanographers, from a class I developed and taught with [Eiren Jacobson](https://eirenjacobson.github.io/){:target="\_blank"}, as well as outreach activities to learn programming and analyze wave data for a project with the [Ocean Discovery Institute](http://oceandiscoveryinstitute.org/){:target="\_blank"}.